thenameiskashyap/AiATC/README.md

 - The function **finds and prints** the BFS path.
 - **Visualizes** the flight path, showing **distance, fuel efficiency, congestion, and weather**.

----

-This formatting makes it more structured and readable! 🚀 Let me know if you need any changes. 😊